sensebox/sensebox-mailer/README.md

 ## Development

-- Clone the project into your GOPATH.
-- Install certstrap (`go get -u github.com/square/certstrap`)
+This project is written in Go.
+Useful tools for development are certstrap (`go get -u github.com/square/certstrap`) and mailhog (`go get github.com/mailhog/MailHog`).
-- Install statik (`go get -u github.com/rakyll/statik`)

 ### Compilation